July 17, 2020

 Alabama – “Forrest Gump” by Winston Groom

 Tom Hanks as Forrest Gump in a crimson jersey is an iconic image for University of Alabama alumni and fans, but the novel by the same name is a must read.
 In the novel, Winston Groom, a Mobile native and Alabama graduate, channels his personal experience into a modern folk hero, including his tour of duty in the Vietnam War and his time in Tuscaloosa.
-“Forrest Gump” has sold 1.7 million copies to date, bolstered by Hanks’ Oscar-winning depiction in the film adaptation.
+“Forrest Gump” has sold more than 1.7 million copies, bolstered by Hanks’ Oscar-winning depiction in the film adaptation.

 Arkansas – “True Grit” by Charles Portis

 How do you measure a great Western?
 Perhaps when both John Wayne and Jeff Bridges play your protagonist in separate films.
-Charles Portis, a University of Arkansas alumnus, only penned five novels before passing away earlier this year, but those were enough to leave a lasting legacy as one of the 20th century’s most celebrated authors in the genre.
+Charles Portis, a University of Arkansas alumnus, only penned five novels before passing away in 2020, but those were enough to leave a lasting legacy as one of the 20th century’s most celebrated authors in the genre.